Best Sandbox PC Games 2025

 Sifting through the best sandbox games on PC can be tricky business due to how many different kinds of games fall under the sandbox umbrella.

-There are open-world sandbox games where you explore a map and encounter other characters and sandbox builder games that focus on gathering resources and crafting.
+There are open-world sandbox games where you investigate a map and encounter other characters and sandbox builder games that focus on gathering resources and crafting.

-One thing that every fun sandbox game has in common is player freedom, allowing you to go anywhere and do anything, sometimes even at the very start of the game.
+One thing that every enjoyable sandbox game has in common is player freedom, allowing you to go anywhere and do anything, sometimes even at the very start of the game.

-In this list, we’ll highlight the best sandbox games on PC to play in 2024, including the best sandbox RPGs, sandbox MMOs, and sandbox open-world games.
+In this list, we’ll highlight the top sandbox games on PC to play in 2025, including the finest sandbox RPGs, sandbox MMOs, and sandbox open-world games.

-We’ll be updating this list in the future with new titles, so make sure to check back and let us know if we missed any of your favorite games!
+We’ll be updating this list in the future with new titles, so make sure to check back and let us know if we missed any of your beloved games!

 Table of ContentsShow